 A useful short-cut to properly categorizing a lease clause that concerns you is to contact your local tenants’ rights group or state consumer protection agency for a specific answer.
 A good rule of thumb is that the more important the issue, such as habitability, the more likely it is to be an ironclad, Category 1 matter.
 Less important matters, such as amount of notice to change or end a tenancy, are more apt to be open to bargaining (Category 2).
 And there are several big-ticket issues, such as discrimination, avoiding responsibility for injuries, and physically evicting you without first going to court, that are downright illegal (Category 3) in virtually every state.

 Negotiation with your landlord should always end with a written version of what the two of you agreed to.
 For example, if he has agreed to omit an illegal clause, cross it out and make sure that both of you initial and date the cross-out.
 Similarly, add signatures and the date if you add a clause to a preprinted lease or rental agreement.
 If your landlord offers to fix the oven or install security bars on the windows, write this into the lease or rental agreement and set a deadline for work to be completed (ideally, before you move in).
-Or outline the terms of your agreement in a letter of understanding, explained below.
-Negotiation techniques are covered in more detail in Chapter 13.
+Or outline the terms of your agreement in a letter of understanding that spells out the terms of your agreement.